higorcastilho/discord-bot/README.md

 How to run this code:
 - Download the zip
+- Add your Paypal API and Discord Bot credentials inside the index.js file
 - cd to the downloaded folder
 - Run 'npm install'
 - Run 'npm start'